ernw/AndroTickler/README.md

 if no value, then the target is all of the above

+*[-comp] <component_name>*
-[-comp] <component_name>: Specifies one component only. -comp flag is optional
+Specifies one component only.
+You can also use *<component_name>* directly without -comp flag.
+*-exp*

-[-exp]: AndroTickler uses normal privileges to trigger only the exported targets
+AndroTickler uses normal privileges to trigger only the exported targets.
+*-all*

-[-all]: The default option.
-AndroTickler uses root privileges to trigger the exported targets
+The default option.
+AndroTickler uses root privileges to trigger the exported targets *-log*

-[-log]: Captures all logcat messages generated during the triggering session.
+Captures all logcat messages generated during the triggering session.
 Log file is saved in logs subdirectory.

 Frida:
 ======
 Frida should be installed on your host machine.
 Also the location of Frida server on the Android device should be added to *Tickler.conf* file in the *Frida_server_path* entry

-    java -jar AndroTickler.jar -pkg <package> -frida enum Enumerates loaded classes
+## Capture Arguments and return value

     java -jar AndroTickler.jar -pkg <package> -frida vals <ClassName> <MethodName> <NumberOfArgs> [-reuse] Displays arguments and return value of this method (only primitive datatypes and String)